Mathematical Modeling and Evolution: The Guiding Prong for Shaping Avian Eggs

 (5)

 where n=1.057*(L/B)2.372.
-As a result, modifying the values of L and B will have a direct effect on (n) and, by extension, the shape of the egg (Narushin, “AP – Animal Production Technology: Shape Geometry of the AvianEgg”).
+As a result, modifying the values of L and B will have a direct effect on (n) and, by extension, the shape of the egg (Narushin, “AP – Animal Production Technology: Shape of the AvianEgg”).
 Lower (n) values tend to produce more spherical eggs, whereas larger (n) values produce elongated and pointed eggs (Fig. 19.).

 Fig. 19.
 Variation of egg shape depending on n value.
 [Adapted from Narushin, “AP – Animal Production Technology: Shape Geometry of the AvianEgg”] (a) n=1 (b) n=2, (c) n=3 (d) n=4 (e) n=5, (f) n=6.